jfcloutier/karma_system/research_fellowship/fellowship.md

 This research project makes a number of key assumptions:

-* Active Inference is an as-if framework[10]; it *prescribes that* an autonomous, self-maintaining agent must minimize surprisal through behavior and belief updating.
+* Active Inference is an as-if framework[10]; it *prescribes that* an autonomous, self-maintaining agent must minimize surprisal through behavior and experience updating.
 However it does not *prescribe how* such agency is implemented.

 * All intelligence is collective intelligence [2]; it is from the interplay of cognitive parts that emerges an agent's purposeful and intelligent behavior.